Full Coverage Auto Insurance - Do I Need It?

-As you might have guessed it’s not that we are nosey, we are doing our job and giving you a comparative quote and at the same time learning about potential exposures if you are missing or have low insurance limits.
+As you might have guessed, it’s not that we are nosey, we are doing our job and giving you a comparative quote and learning about potential exposures if you are missing or have low insurance limits.

-People probably assume we are just trying to upsell them additional coverage’s but the truth is we could be held liable if we don’t do our job and review and make suggested coverage changes or improvements.
+People probably assume we are just trying to upsell them additional coverage’s but the truth is they could hold us liable if we don’t do our job and review and make suggested coverage changes or improvements.

 10 Minute Auto Insurance Quotes!